 I will provide a list of cases we will discuss and post copies on the Class Blackboard site.
-I will also recommend several films for your optional viewing.
 We may view and discuss scenes from the films to supplement the case discussion.
-A few films we may discuss include: Duplicity (2009), Flash of Genius (2008), Paycheck (2003), The Founder (2016), The Informant (2009); The Man in the White Suit (1951), The Social Network (2010); and The Spanish Prisoner (2003).
 We will also work a song or two in for good measure.
-I will also arrange for several guest speakers.
+I will also arrange for several quest speakers.